🧬

 Common inquiries about the breed

-How often should I groom a wire-haired Dutch Shepherd?
+How often should a rough-haired Dutch Shepherd be groomed?

-They require brushing at least once a week and professional hand-stripping twice a year to maintain coat health.
+They require regular brushing and professional hand-stripping at least twice a year to remove dead hair.

 Are they suitable for apartment living?